DonovanLoSg/cleaning-dsolutions/README.md

 To give users have a glimpse of the content of the database, up to five random articles are listed on the home page.

+## Responsiveness

+This site embrace responsive web design.
+Its layout is coded to adapt to different screen size in order to make it look good on all devices (desktops, tablets, and phones)

 <hr>

 # Technologies Used